ICPC urges leaders to shun corruption, embrace integrity

 The spokesperson for the commission, Mrs Azuka Ogugua, made the call at the 2023 Do The Right Thing Summit in Abuja on Thursday.

-The News Agency of Nigeria (NAN) reports that 2-day summit is titled “Being the Right Leader” is aimed at

-Ogugua said that the future of any country depended on the type of leaders it had at all levels from the Federal, State and Local Government areas as well as in in schools and offices.
+Ogugua said that the future of any country depended on the type of leaders it had at all levels, from the Federal, State and Local Government areas as well as in schools and offices.

 According to her, the right leader is necessary to bring about the actualisation of the dreams and aspirations of the masses.